-During 2020, Euroben Life and Pension Ltd. was distributed as dividends from BenCo Insurance Holding BV to Storebrand Livsforsikring AS.
-Storebrand Livsforsikring AS has sold the company to SPP Pension & Försäkring AB.
-Storebrand Finansiell Rådgivning AS is sold from Storebrand Livsforsikring AS to Storebrand Bank ASA.
-Apart from this, there has been no significant changes in the Storebrand Livsforsikring business during 2020.
+During 2021, Euroben Life and Pension Ltd. was merged with SPP Pension & Försäkring AB and Storebrand Livsforsikring Norwegian branch in Sweden has been sold to SPP Pension & Försäkring AB.
+Apart from this, there has been no material changes in the Storebrand Livsforsikring business during 2021.

 Storebrand Livsforsikring AS has its main business in Norway with its head office located at Lysaker in Bærum municipality.
-Finanstilsynet (The Financial Supervisory Authority of Norway) supervises Storebrand Livsforsikring3.
-PwC audits Storebrand Livsforsikring's accounts4.
+Finanstilsynet (The Financial Supervisory Authority of Norway) supervises Storebrand Livsforsikring.
+PwC audits Storebrand Livsforsikring's accounts.